Causal Inference with Invalid Instruments: Post-selection Problems and A Solution Using Searching and Sampling: Abstract

 \section{Abstract}

-Instrumental variable methods are among the most commonly used causal inference approaches to account for unmeasured confounders in observational studies.
-The presence of invalid instruments is a major concern for practical applications and a fast-growing area of research is inference for the causal effect with possibly invalid instruments.
-The existing inference methods rely on correctly separating valid and invalid instruments in a data dependent way.
-In this paper, we illustrate post-selection problems of these existing methods.
-We construct uniformly valid confidence intervals for the causal effect, which are robust to the mistakes in separating valid and invalid instruments.
-Our proposal is to search for the causal effect such that a sufficient amount of candidate instruments can be taken as valid.
-We further devise a novel sampling method, which, together with searching, lead to a more precise confidence interval.
-Our proposed searching and sampling confidence intervals are shown to be uniformly valid under the finite-sample majority and plurality rules.
-We compare our proposed methods with existing inference methods over a large set of simulation studies and apply them to study the effect of education on earnings.
+Instrumental variable methods are among the most commonly used causal inference approaches to deal with unmeasured confounders in observational studies.
+The presence of invalid instruments is the primary concern for practical applications, and a fast-growing area of research is inference for the causal effect with possibly invalid instruments.
+This paper illustrates that the existing confidence intervals may undercover when the valid and invalid instruments are hard to separate in a data-dependent way.
+To address this, we construct uniformly valid confidence intervals that are robust to the mistakes in separating valid and invalid instruments.
+We propose to search for a range of treatment effect values that lead to sufficiently many valid instruments.
+We further devise a novel sampling method, which, together with searching, leads to a more precise confidence interval.
+Our proposed searching and sampling confidence intervals are uniformly valid and achieve the parametric length under the finite-sample majority and plurality rules.
+We apply our proposal to examine the effect of education on earnings.
 The proposed method is implemented in the R package \texttt{RobustIV} available from CRAN.